Bolesław III Wrymouth: Second Expedition to Bohemia

 In 1110 Bolesław undertook an unsuccessful military expedition against Bohemia.
 His intention was to install yet another pretender on the Czech throne, Soběslav I, who sought refuge in Poland.
 During the campaign he won a decisive victory against the Czechs at the Battle of Trutina on 8 October 1110; however, following this battle he ordered his forces to withdraw.
 The reason for this is speculated to be the unpopularity of Soběslav I among Czechs as well as Bolesław's unwillingness to further harm his relations with the Holy Roman Empire.
 In 1111 a truce between Poland and the Empire was signed, stipulating that Soběslav I would be able to return to Bohemia while Zbigniew would be able to return Poland.
-Bolesław's assent was likely under pressure from the many supporters of the exiled prince in 1108, who, according to the reports of Gallus Anonymus, was surrounded by bad advisers (probably including Martin I, Archbishop of Gniezno).
+Bolesław's assent was likely under pressure from the many supporters of the exiled duke in 1108, who, according to the reports of Gallus Anonymus, was surrounded by bad advisers (probably including Martin I, Archbishop of Gniezno).
 Once in Poland, his advisers persuaded Zbigniew to claim sovereignty over his previous domains.
 The first step was his presence at the Advent ceremonial, surrounded by attendants, with a sword carried before him, an exclusive prerogative of the ruler.
 As he had recognized Bolesław as his overlord in Łęczyca in 1107, Boleslaw considered this an act of treason, causing a definitive breach in their relationship.
 Probably for these reasons, Zbigniew was blinded on Bolesław's orders in 1112.

 Excommunication

 The blinding of Zbigniew caused a strong negative reaction among Bolesław's subjects.
 Unlike in the east, blinding in medieval Poland was accomplished not by burning the eyes out with a red hot iron rod or knife, but employed a much more brutal technique in which the condemned's eyes were pried out using special pliers.
 The condemned was then made to open his eyes and if he did not do so, his eyelids were also removed.

 Contemporary sources don't provide clear information on whether Bolesław was excluded from the community of the Church.
 It is generally believed that Archbishop Martin I of Gniezno (who was a strong supporter of Zbigniew) excommunicated Bolesław for blinding his half-brother.
 The excommunication exempted all Bolesław's subjects from their oaths of obedience.
-The prince was faced with a real possibility of an uprising of the sort that deposed Bolesław the Bold.
+The duke was faced with a real possibility of an uprising of the sort that deposed Bolesław the Bold.
 Recognizing his precarious situation, Bolesław sought the customary penance that would reconcile him with the high priesthood.
 According to Gallus Anonymus, Bolesław first fasted for forty days and made gifts to the poor: